Page content

 The precise assessment will depend on the module and may be subject to change from year to year for quality or enhancement reasons.
 You will be consulted about any significant changes.

 Coursework can take many forms, for example: essay, report, seminar paper, test, presentation, dissertation, design, artefacts, portfolio, journal, group work.
-The precise form and combination of assessment will depend on the course you apply for and the module.
+The precise form and combination of assessment will depend on the programme you apply for and the module.

 A Career in Research?